-Requirements Verifications Points (15) Microcontroller 1) Process instructions and communicate with the PC Verification Process: Communication Verification Obtain a multimeter.
-Configure a predetermined output state for IO Expander pins.
-Place ends of multimeter at each predefined row and ground.
-Verify that each row holds its corresponding logic value, as defined in the microcontroller software.
-Voltage Verification Obtain a multimeter.
-Place ends of multimeter at output and ground.
-Ensure supply voltage difference is 5V with an allowed variation of 10% greater and 10% lesser (4.5 to 5.5V range) 10
+Requirements Verifications Points (15) Microcontroller 1) Communicate with Data Acquisition block over I C Verification Process: 1) Communication Verification a) Obtain a multimeter. b) Configure a predetermined output state for IO Expander pins. c) Place ends of multimeter at each predefined row and ground. d) Verify that each row holds its corresponding logic value, as defined in the microcontroller software.
+10

-Voltage Selection Circuit 1) Switch between an Verification Process: 1) Voltage Verification 5 operating voltage of a) Set voltage selection circuit to for either 5V or 3.3V 5V b) Obtain a multimeter c) Place ends of multimeter at output and ground d) Ensure voltage difference is 5V with an allowed variation of 10% e) Repeat for 3.3V
+Voltage Selection Circuit Verification Process: 5 Switch between an Voltage Verification operating voltage of a) Set voltage selection circuit to for either 5V or 3.3V 5V b) Obtain a multimeter c) Place ends of multimeter at output and ground d) Ensure voltage difference is 5V with an allowed variation of 10% e) Repeat for 3.3V